-In Thailand, JICA implemented "the Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" from April 2015 to April 2019.

-Based on the results of the Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons in Thailand, which was implemented solely in Thailand from March 2009 to March 2014, this project was expanded its scope to other countries in the Mekong region

-(Myanmar and Laos) in order to enhance the capabilities of organizations in the Mekong region that engage in the repatriation/return and social reintegration of not only Thai victims of trafficking but also victims of other neighboring countries who suffered in Thailand, enhancing inter-organizational coordination.

-O JICA supported holding a "Mekong Region Workshop" in Bangkok, the capital of Thailand, by inviting government officials concerning trafficking in persons from each country in the Mekong region.
+- In Thailand, JICA implemented the "Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" from April 2015 to April 2019.
+Based on the results of the Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons in Thailand, which was implemented solely in Thailand from March 2009 to March 2014, this project was expanded its scope to other countries in the Mekong region (Myanmar and Laos) in order to enhance the capabilities of organizations in the Mekong region that engage in the repatriation/return and social reintegration of not only Thai victims of trafficking but also victims of other neighboring countries who suffered in Thailand, enhancing inter-organizational coordination. - JICA supported holding a "Mekong Region Workshop" in Bangkok, the capital of Thailand, by inviting government officials concerning trafficking in persons from each country in the Mekong region.
 The workshop was held nine times as part of the activities of the "Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons in Thailand" (once every year from 2010 to 2014) and the "Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" (once every year from 2016 to 2019).
-These nine workshops helped strengthening the network in the Mekong region and promote the sharing of knowledge and lessons on measures against trafficking in persons across borders.

-Based on the results of the above-mentioned projects, JICA started "Project for Strengthening Regional Network for Combating Trafficking in Persons (TIP) in Mekong Region" including support for the Mekong Region Workshop, which is scheduled from January 2022 to January 2025.
+Furthermore, the tenth workshop was held online in 2022 as part of the activities of the "Project for Strengthening Regional Network for Combating Trafficking in Persons (TIP) in Mekong Region."
+These ten workshops helped strengthening the network in the Mekong region and promote the sharing of knowledge and lessons on measures against trafficking in persons across borders.
+Based on the results of the above-mentioned projects, JICA started the "Project for Strengthening Regional Network for Combating Trafficking in Persons (TIP) in Mekong Region" including support for the Mekong Region Workshop, which is scheduled from January 2022 to January 2025.
+The project aims to strengthen the staff-level regional network between Thailand, Cambodia, Laos, and Viet Nam to combat trafficking in persons.

-O JICA implemented the "Project for Strengthening the Operation of the Hotline for Counseling and Supporting Trafficked Survivors" in Viet Nam from November 2018 to March 2022.
-This project worked to further strengthen prevention of trafficking in persons and collaboration with related organizations, based on the fact that Viet Nam's hot line operation system (telephone consultation service) has been developed by the "Project for the Establishment of Anti-Trafficking in Persons (TIP) Hotline in Vietnam" implemented from 2012 to 2016.
+IICA implemented the "Project for Strengthening the Operation of the Hotline for Counseling and Supporting Trafficked Survivors" in Viet Nam from November 2018 to March 2022.
+This project worked to further strengthen prevention of trafficking in persons and collaboration with related organizations, based on the development of Viet Nam's hot line operation system (telephone consultation service)developed by the "Project for the Establishment of Anti-Trafficking in Persons Hotline in Vietnam" implemented from 2012 July to March 2016.
 JICA provided training for each relevant organization, expanded the hot line facilities, provided counseling training for its staff, and implemented public relations activities and other works, contributing to strengthening the functions of the hot line in Viet Nam.